Last updated on April 13th, 2026 at 09:50 am

 -

-Detoxification Phases: If you’re actively detoxing heavy metals (e.g., using Zeolite or Chlorella), temporary shedding may occur due to stress on detox pathways.
+Detoxification Phases: If you’re actively detoxing heavy metals (e.g., using Zeolite Powder or Chlorella), temporary shedding may occur due to stress on detox pathways.
 Once levels stabilize, hair may regrow.

 -